 Wrist sprains are graded according to their severity:

-- Rehabilitation exercises—Begin exercises to restore flexibility, range of motion, and strength in your wrist as recommended by your doctor.
+- Rehabilitation exercises—Exercises to restore flexibility, range of motion, and strength in the wrist may be advised by a doctor or physical therapist.

 - Surgery—Surgery is rarely needed to repair a wrist sprain.
 However, surgery may be needed to repair a ligament that is torn completely, or if there is an associated fracture.